andistuder/word-source/README.md

 ## Assignment

 1. Implement LoremIpsumWordSource that pulls in words from "lorem_ipsum.txt"; include the methods described above
-2. Add callbacks on specific words e.g. every time "semper" is encountered, call those callbacks registered for "semper"
+2. (not implemented) Add callbacks on specific words e.g. every time "semper" is encountered, call those callbacks registered for "semper"
-3. implement a WordSource that uses the Twitter API (instead of loading words from a file)
+3. (not implemented) implement a WordSource that uses the Twitter API (instead of loading words from a file)

 ## Implementation